Sources of capital growth: Discussion and conclusions

 Solow's puzzle runs deep.
 How can thoughts be things?
-How can assessments of present value pay, at least in part, for their own realization?
+How can assessments of cash flows over the future pay for their realization in the present, even when plant of new design must come first?
 Science and philosophy push our minds into areas where they are not at home.
 Neither relativity nor quantum mechanics, which explore the scale of great speeds and minute distances, sink in easily.
 Economics, too, invites surprises as it looks farther from the scale of the household and community and firm to which we are accustomed.
 Free growth theory predicts only at the universal scale, and accepts that thrift explains a greater part of growth at progressively smaller scales.
 Our findings, with that allowance, are awkward for much of economics as generally taught.

-We encourage others to check our data and methods and inferences, and improve on them wherever they can.
+The data are compelling, even so, and our explanatory hypothesis in Section \ref{introduction} fits common observation.
+We can see that producing more from the same inputs can spare a need for cutting back elsewhere.
+And we know that markets invest according to forecast future earnings, even when present earnings are nil.
+Free growth theory adds only that these well-understood effects, described in \cite{picketyCapitalIsBack2014} and \cite{kurz2023market}, explain all or substantially all of capital growth.

 {A.\arabic{equation}} \hypertarget{appendix-a}{